Foreign policy of the Hugo Chávez administration: Latin American integration

-Hugo Chávez refocused Venezuelan foreign policy on Latin American economic and social integration by enacting bilateral trade and reciprocal aid agreements, including his so-called "oil diplomacy".
+Hugo Chávez refocused Venezuelan foreign policy on Latin American economic and social integration by enacting bilateral trade and reciprocal aid agreements, including through "oil diplomacy".
 Chávez stated that Venezuela has "a strong oil card to play on the geopolitical stage ...
 It is a card that we are going to play with toughness against the toughest country in the world, the United States."

-Chávez made Latin American integration the keystone of his administration's foreign policy.
 Venezuela worked closely with its neighbors following the 1997 Summit of the Americas in many areas—particularly energy integration—and championed the OAS decision to adopt the Inter-American Convention Against Corruption, also being among the first to ratify it (in 1997).
-Venezuela also participates in the UN Friends groups for Haiti.
 It became a full member of the Mercosur trade bloc on 31 July 2012, expanding its involvement in the hemisphere's trade integration prospects.
-The Venezuelan government advocates an end to Cuba's US-imposed isolation and a "multi-polar" world based on ties among developing countries.
-Exemplars of this prioritization have come in the cooperative multinational institutions Chávez helped found Petrocaribe, Petrosur, and TeleSUR.
-Bilateral trade relationships with other Latin American countries have also played a major role in his policy, with Chávez increasing arms purchases from Brazil, forming oil-for-expertise trade arrangements with Cuba, funding an approximately $300 million ex gratia oil pipeline built to provide discounted natural gas to Colombia, and initiating barter arrangements that, among other things, exchange Venezuelan petroleum for cash-strapped Argentina's meat and dairy products.
+Bilateral trade relationships with other Latin American countries have also played a major role in his policy, with Chávez increasing arms purchases from Brazil, forming oil-for-expertise trade arrangements with Cuba, and initiating barter arrangements that, among other things, exchange Venezuelan petroleum for cash-strapped Argentina's meat and dairy products.
 Chavez's re-election in December 2006 was seen as a boost to Cuba.
-Accoridng to Stuart Davis, his foreign policy sought to promote South-South cooperation.
+According to Stuart Davis, his foreign policy sought to promote South-South cooperation.

-For those Latin American leaders who shared his Bolivarian socialist revolutionary vision of change, Evo Morales of Bolivia, Daniel Ortega of Nicaragua, and the Castros of Cuba, Chávez was a visionary, a visionary who was able to provide cheap or free oil under the PetroCaribe program.
+Chávez sought to develop Latin American relationships through arrangements in which Venezuela could provide oil or financial capital on terms favorable to countries which had also experienced colonialism and neocolonialism.
+For those Latin American leaders who shared his Bolivarian socialist revolutionary vision of change, Evo Morales of Bolivia, Daniel Ortega of Nicaragua, and the Castros of Cuba, Chávez was a visionary who was able to provide cheap or free oil under the PetroCaribe program.

-Despite Chavez's active foreign policy, a 2007 Pew Research poll showed that majorities in Bolivia, Brazil, Mexico, Peru, Chile, and a slim plurality in Argentina had little or no confidence in Chavez's handling of world affairs, along with 45% in Venezuela itself.
-In 2008 confidence in Chávez as a world leader declined to 26% in Argentina, 12% in Brazil, and 6% in Mexico, according to Pew.
+Chávez viewed Cuba as a key international partner due to its internationalist history including its military interventions in southern Africa, and its medical internationalism including the aid it had provided to Venezuela following the Vargas landslides.
+In Chávez's view, partnership with Cuba would help raise the profile of Chávez's anti-imperialist political project.
+In October 2000, Venezuela and Cuba formalized this relationship and started to integrate their respective economies through a Comprehensive Cooperation Agreement.

+Partnership with Cuba led to the development of the Bolivarian Alternative for the Peoples of Our Americas (ALBA), a regional free trade organization.
 Venezuelan research center CIECA estimated in September 2008 that Venezuela had given 33 billion dollars to members of the ALBA group since its inception.
+In ALBA, Venezuela supplied oil on the basis of the Caracas Energy Accord.
+This treaty implemented Chávez's anti-market strategy: Venezuela supplied oil to 11 Caribbean and Central American countries on a long-term, low-interest basis.
+The Caracas Accord in turn led to the establishment of the PetroCaribe trade organization in 2005.